-- a. an alternative site within an acceptable distance can be provided, which is at least as appropriate for the use as the safeguarded location (and there would be no break in operations); or - b. it can be demonstrated by the applicant that there is no longer a need for a facility of this nature in the area; or - c. it can be demonstrated that the site is unused or dormant and is unlikely to come back into use during the lifetime of the plan.
+- a. an alternative new site or facility within an acceptable distance can be provided, which is at least as appropriate for the use as the safeguarded location (and there would be no break in operations); or - b. it can be demonstrated by the applicant that there is no longer a need for a facility of this nature in the area; or - c. it can be demonstrated that the site is unused or dormant and is unlikely to come back into use.